allan-bonadio/squishy_electron_4/bugs.md

 - set voltage: valley should prohibit negative powers and negative factors.
 Also, displays upside down.

-- the potential stuff now shows/hides as the mouse hovers over the waveview.
-The other mechanisms to show voltage shouild be removed or disabled or something.

 - Voltage sidebar should be made part of the voltage stuff, showing and hiding with it.
 Get rid of that scrollbar that doesn't do anything and